ViniciusSperia/product-catalog/README.md

 - Swagger UI for interactive API documentation
 - Paginated and sortable product listing via `/api/products/pageable`
 - Dynamic filtering by name (contains), minPrice (>=), and minStock (>=)
+- Specification-based query construction (no JPQL)
-- Integration tests for product filtering, sorting and soft delete validation
+- Integration tests for product filtering, sorting, update, and soft delete

 ## Technologies Used